infosec-ucalgary/magpieCTF-2025/pwn/overflow2/readme.md

 ret2libc is hypothetically possible because you could hypothetically create a rop-chain using the vulnerable format string.

 Host flag: `magpieCTF{i_love_insecure_format_strings}`
 Root flag: `magpieCTF{printf_can_create_rop_chains}`

 ## Backstory

-"It seems that the hacker *Niko* has made another fake terminal, again including our case files!
-We need you to hack into the terminal and see what you can find."
+New email from <cors@nypd.gov>:

+After you hacked the first terminal, it appears that you triggered a deadman's switch, spawning a new "*admin*" NYPD terminal.
+We need you to break into this *terminal* and find out what it contains.

+Additionally, tt is prudent of me to inform you that Jake is a pathological liar.
+And everything he says should not be trusted.
+After all, it is in a criminals's nature.

+>Plot: the login password is base64 encoded "innocent",
+>there is an *anomalous* username which is sha1 hash for "edwardcors",
+>and the password is base64 encoded "unexonorated".

 ## Intended Solve